 Historical Tours of New Lagos: Performance, Place-Making and Cartography in the 1880s

 ABSTRACT.
 By the 1880s, Lagos had been under British rule for just over two decades, yet, there was lingering anxiety over its representation and perception as both a modern and urban space.
 This article analyzes two contexts for the negotiation of these urban anxieties, linked to two simultaneous two instances of performing the future of the city.
 The first instance was in the procession celebrating the Wesleyan jubilee; the second was a map produced for the Colonial and Indian Exhibition.
 Lagos’s streets were the sites of these performances and the subject of the representation of the city.
 This article examines the spaces where the map and procession intersect, arguing that both suggest a model for the future of Lagos as a new city imagined as modern, colonial and Christian.
-Currently under second review.
+Out now!

 To be Female and Free: Mapping Mobility and Emancipation in Lagos, Abeokuta and Badagry.